 Basil Essential Oil

-Basil essential oil is often used today in many upscale fragrances and soaps as well as in the food industry as a flavoring agent in savory dishes.
+Basil essential oil is often used today in many up-scale fragrances and soaps as well as in the food industry as a flavouring agent in savoury dishes.

 Historically the herb has been used medicinally for respiratory problems, insect bites, fevers, blood circulation, skin conditions and more.